Experts monitor the data as new strains emerge.

 Omicron: A ‘variant of concern’ with potentially different symptoms

 First, some background.
 Omicron was initially identified in Botswana and South Africa in November 2021—although later reports showed earlier cases in the Netherlands.
-On December 1, the CDC confirmed the first case in the U.S., in an individual in California who had returned from South Africa in November.
+On December 1 of that year, the CDC confirmed the first case in the U.S., in an individual in California who had returned from South Africa in November.
 Omicron was the predominant strain in the U.S. by late December.
-As people around the world welcomed a new year, the variant continued to surge more quickly than any previous strain in many areas.
+As people around the world welcomed a new year (2022), the variant continued to surge more quickly than any previous strain in many areas.
 Both the WHO and the CDC classified it as a "variant of concern."

 Are Omicron and its strains more transmissible—or deadlier—than previous variants?